hellory4n/starry3d/README.md

 Voxel rendering can be quite the pickle, so I think it's easier and better to just do the whole thing from scratch.
 Also why not also the suffering is endless

 ### Why C++?
-Can't you be a normal human being and use Rust Go Zig Odin Nim Sip Cliff Swig Beef (this one is real) Swag S'mores?
+Can't you be a normal human being and use Rust Go Zig Odin Nim Sip Cliff Swig Beef Jai Swag S'mores?

 No fuck off.